 As I write here to update this recipe, in 2019, I am so happy that grocery stores now sell packaged zoodles (I get mine at Whole Foods).
 So convenient!
 And sliced much more evenly than my hand-spiralized zucchini.

 Given that you can now use packaged premade zoodles, which wasn’t an option a few years ago, this is a very easy recipe.
 It’s literally ready in ten minutes.
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- Make the noodles by cutting them by hand or using a spiralizer.
+Start by making the noodles – you can cut them by hand or use a spiralizer.
 Or buy them already spiralized!
 That’s easiest, of course.